utkarshsaboo45/LegalNER/milestone_1/Project_Proposal.md

 Coreference resolution is the task of finding all expressions that refer to the same entity in a text.
 Since legal documents use a lot of pronouns while discussing case proceedings referring to either the appellant , respondent or other.
 We would be resolving these pronouns and tagging them with their respective named entity tags.

-## 4. POC: A plan on collecting the entire corpus
+## 4. POC: A plan on building corpus of Legal documents

 We have written a python script to scrape the website mentioned above and have successfully accomplished collecting the entire corpus of 400 court judgment documents.
+Please refer `POC.md` for more details.